Cray-HPE/docs-csm/install/bootstrap_livecd_remote_iso.md

     ```

 The following steps will set up customized CA certificates for deployment using Shasta-CFG.
 Please follow

-- [Prepare Site Init](prepare-site-init.md) to create and prepare the `site-init` directory for your system.
+- [Prepare Site-Init](prepare_site_init.md) to create and prepare the `site-init` directory for your system.
 - [Deploy Management Nodes](deploy_management_nodes.md) or continue to use the system for bare-metal checkout.

-The end of Deploy Management Nodes will continue provide further directions for continuing.
+The end of Deploy Management Nodes will provide further directions for continuing.